Skip to main content

 Title I, Part B – State Assessment Grants

-The purpose of Title I, Part B is to allow states to pay the costs of the development of the State assessments and standards adopted under the ESSA Section 1111(b), and administer those assessments or to carry out other assessment activities pursuant to ESSA Section 1201.
+The purpose of Title I, Part B is to allow states to pay the costs of the development of the State assessments and standards adopted under the Every Student Succeeds Act (ESSA) Section 1111(b), and administer those assessments or to carry out other assessment activities pursuant to ESSA Section 1201.
 The complete text of the ESSA External link opens in new window or tab.
 (PDF) is located on the U.S. Department of Education (ED) web page.
 Each LEA, or consortium of LEAs, seeking a subgrant under this subsection shall submit an application to the State at such time, in such manner, and containing such other information as determined necessary by the State.
 The application shall include a description of the agency’s or consortium’s needs relating to the improvement of assessment quality, use, and alignment.
 The Assessment Development & Administration Division manages the development and administration for all Statewide assessments.

 Back to Top